51 Monroe Place, Suite 1901

-My approach to the practice of law comes from a background in litigation and a belief in the importance of approaching legal disputes with an eye toward problem solving.
+My approach to the practice of law comes from a strong belief in the importance of approaching legal disputes with an eye toward problem solving.
 When I began representing families of separation and divorce, I was struck by the destructive nature of litigation on families in conflict.
 Separation and divorce can place an enormous emotional and financial strain on a family and communications between couples can become destructive and hurtful, or break down altogether.
 Litigation can escalate the conflict between separating couples at a time when their ability to cope with the emotional and financial stresses arising from the break up may already compromised.
-Managing conflict and emotion through the collaborative process provides the parties an opportunity to preserve relationships and marital assets, and to arrive at solutions that could never be obtained through litigation.

-I would welcome the opportunity to meet with you if you are dealing with separation or divorce.
+I have been working to promote the use of the collaborative process since attending my first advanced collaborative training in 2006 and I would welcome the opportunity to meet with you if you are dealing with separation or divorce.
 Learn more about the services I can provide by calling me at 301-279-0977 or by visiting my website at www.weisbaumlaw.com.